https://i0.wp.com/daniellepalomares.com/wp-content/uploads/2023/11/lgbtqia.png?fit=768%2C155&ssl=1

 SEXUAL HEALTH

-Issues related to sexual health, safer sex practices, and access to appropriate healthcare may be relevant for some LGBTQIA+ individuals.
-LGBTQ+ individuals are not immune to the impacts of being raised in a country with poor sexual health education and rampant dominant myths about relationships and sex.
-Sex-focused therapy can be deeply helpful for clients to unpack these dominant narratives and misconceptions around sex.
+Issues related to sexual health, safer sex practices, and access to appropriate healthcare may be relevant for many LGBTQIA+ individuals.
+Growing up in environments with limited sexual health education and pervasive myths about relationships and sex can have lasting impacts.
+Sex-focused therapy provides a space for clients to unpack these misconceptions, challenge dominant narratives, and develop a healthier understanding of their sexual well-being.

 How I Work with LGBTQ+ Individuals